A digital quantum simulation of the Agassi model: Introduction

-In this paper, we propose and analyze the digital quantum simulation of the Agassi model~\cite{Agassi68} in a trapped-ion quantum platform~\cite{LeibfriedRMP,HaeffnerRPP}.
+In this paper, we propose and analyze the digital quantum simulation of the Agassi model \cite{Agassi68}.
+Although we propose a fully digital scheme, for some useful comparisons we refer to trapped-ion platforms \cite{LeibfriedRMP,HaeffnerRPP}.
 A quantum simulation of the Agassi model may enable one to carry out a full-fledged analysis of this model for a mesoscopic number of sites, in such situations where all classical methods will fail.
-Moreover, with our approach, the extension to possible scenarios with inhomogeneous couplings where mean field methods will fail is direct, allowing one for the scalable quantum simulation of nuclear physics models inaccessible to classical supercomputers.
-We also study how to employ quantum correlation functions as a probe to explore the quantum phases in the system via a quantum simulation of the time dynamics, without needing to compute the ground state.
-Indeed, we give evidence that the amplitude of the quantum Rabi oscillations~\cite{Rabi} in this quantum dynamics is correlated with the different quantum phases of the model.
+For instance, apart from the mean field calculations, no finite-N corrections have been calculated for the model in its simplest version, even for the first correction term.
+In addition, the extended Agassi model, Ref.\ \cite{Garc18}, includes extra terms producing up to $5$ different phases with three control parameters.
+With our approach, the extension to possible scenarios with inhomogeneous couplings where mean field methods will fail is direct, allowing one for the scalable quantum simulation of nuclear physics models inaccessible to classical supercomputers.

-{\it{The Agassi model of nuclear physics}}.--- The Agassi model~\cite{Agassi68} consists of $N$ interacting fermions which occupy two levels, each of degeneracy $\Omega$, where $\Omega$ is even, and $j=\Omega/2$.
-The lower level $\sigma=-1$ has negative parity, and the upper level $\sigma=1$ has positive parity.
-The magnetic quantum number takes the values $m=\pm 1, \ldots, \pm j$.
-Thus, a single-particle state is labeled by $(\sigma=\pm,m)$.
+In this work, we also study how to employ quantum correlation functions as a probe to explore the quantum phases in the system via a quantum simulation of the time dynamics, without needing to compute the ground state.
+Indeed, we give evidence, analysing the time dynamics of a correlation function, that its amplitude can be linked to the different quantum phases of the model.
+Thus, a measure of this time dynamics, that can be done routinely with present technology, will provide the system phase.